The World Of Influencer Marketing Is Changing

 Take a look at your previous influencer marketing campaigns up to the most recent.
 If the models that you’ve used seem to be repetitive and culturally homogeneous, it may be time to rethink your consumer marketing strategy.

 Generation Z is full of individuals that are proud to be different.
 Half of Gen Z identifies as racially or ethnically diverse, and they want to engage with media that is as varied and diverse as the world that they live in.
 More than six in 10 Gen Zs say they like seeing ads that show diverse families.
-They want to see people that they can relate to, in situations that are similar to their own, and engage with individuals from all around the world.
+They want to see people with whom they can relate, in situations that are similar to their own and engage with individuals from all around the world.

 The execution is more important than the initial approach.
 Many Gen Z’s and millennials say they think it's positive for brands to feature diverse models in an ad, but posting photos of ‘diverse’ models engaging with your brand is simply not enough.
 Investing some time in considering the unique qualities that make up your target demographics could be key to developing a new message.